 Overall the experience with Thai airways was quite good.
 On future trips Star Alliance award trips, I would make the effort to route via BKK simply for the ground experience, particularly if in first class.

-Note: This trip was taken in late 2010, well before I had planned on blogging about it, so I apologize for the inconsistent photos.
+Note: This trip is from late 2010, well before I had planned on blogging about it, so I apologize for the inconsistent photos.